Organization Structure for TPM Implementation

 Everybody should follow the work instructions strictly.

-Necessary spares for types of equipment is planned and procured.
+Necessary spares for types of equipment are planned and procured.

-OEE and OPE and other TPM targets must be achieved by continuous improvement through Kaizen.
+• OEE OPE and other TPM targets must be achieved by continuous improvement through Kaizen.

 "Kai" means change, and "Zen" means good ( for the better ).
-Basically kaizen is for small improvements, but carried out on a continual basis and involves all people in the organization.
+Basically, kaizen is for small improvements but is carried out continually and involves all people in the organization.
 Kaizen is the opposite of big spectacular innovations.
 Kaizen requires no or little investment.
 The principle behind is that "a very large number of small improvements are more effective in an organizational environment than a few improvements of large value.
 This pillar is aimed at reducing losses in the workplace that affect our efficiencies.
 By using a detailed and thorough procedure we eliminate losses in a systematic method using various Kaizen tools.
 These activities are not limited to production areas and can be implemented in administrative areas as well.

-Achieve and sustain zero losses with respect to minor stops, measurement and adjustments, defects, and unavoidable downtimes.
+Achieve and sustain zero losses to minor stops, measurement and adjustments, defects, and unavoidable downtimes.
 It also aims to achieve a 30% manufacturing cost reduction.

 The objective of TPM is the maximization of equipment effectiveness.
 TPM aims at maximization of machine utilization and not merely machine availability maximization.
 As one of the pillars of TPM activities, Kaizen pursues efficient equipment, operator, and material and energy utilization, which is extreme productivity and aims at achieving substantial effects.
 Kaizen activities try to thoroughly eliminate 16 major losses.